 What would you do with an extra $10,000?
 Maybe you'd pay off some debt, get rid of some college loans, or take a much-needed vacation.
 What if you suddenly had an extra million or 10 million or more?
-Whether you picked the right six numbers in your state's lottery or your dear Aunt Sally left you her condo in Boca Raton, you have some issues to deal with.
+Now that you've come into a windfall, you have some issues to deal with.
 You'll need to evaluate your new financial position and consider how your sudden wealth will affect your financial goals.

 Evaluate your new financial position